2026

 2. Send a monetary contribution

 The requested contribution for this workshop is $150.
-If you are able and willing to offer more, please do so, so that others with less access to resources can join without the stretch being entirely mine.
+If you are able and willing to offer more, please do so!
+This makes the stretch of offering space to those with less access to resources more manageable for me.
 Please send your contribution via any of the following:

 Venmo: @Janne-Campbell